-(he him) I am a 2nd year PhD student interested in transgender experience and knowledge with a feminist bend.
+(he him) I am a 2nd year PhD student interested in transgender experience and knowledge.

 - MA Philosophy, University of Sheffield, Distinction